African Storybook: Partner organisations and partner projects

-Partners are key to the ASb, as it relies on other organisations and individual champions to advocate for local language storybooks in countries across the continent.
+Social Impact Publishing Partners are key to the ASb, as it relies on other organisations and individual champions to advocate for local language storybooks in countries across the continent.
 Partnerships with people and organisations in communities are also crucial to ensuring that the published storybooks are appropriate for children in those communities.
-Some of ASb key partners include iMlango which works in over 200 primary schools in Kenya and has recently expanded to Nigeria; eKitabu which adapts ASb storybooks in formats accessible by learners with disabilities and works in 13 African countries; Kenya Institute of Curriculum Development’s KEC, a platform from which primary schools with government tablets can access storybooks; Vodacom Classrooms; World Reader; Learning Equality; Centre for the Study of Learning Performance (CSLP) READS Programme; YouScribe; Pratham Books' Storyweaver, Book Dash, Room to Read, Molteno Foundation, Nelson Mandela Institute, Nal’ibali, Little Zebra Books, and READ Educational Trust.
+Some of ASb key partners include iMlango which works in over 200 primary schools in Kenya and has recently expanded to Nigeria; eKitabu which adapts ASb storybooks in formats accessible by learners with disabilities and works in 13 African countries; Kenya Institute of Curriculum Development's KEC, a platform from which primary schools with government tablets can access storybooks; Vodacom Classrooms; World Reader; Learning Equality; Centre for the Study of Learning Performance (CSLP) READS Programme; YouScribe; Pratham Books' Storyweaver, Book Dash, Room to Read, Molteno Foundation, Nelson Mandela Institute, Nal’ibali, Little Zebra Books, and READ Educational Trust.
 The independent Global African Storybook Project was created in 2015 with the goal of translating the open-license ASb materials into non-African languages so that African stories can be accessible to children beyond the African continent.
 Storybooks Canada provides 40 stories from the African Storybook in the major immigrant and refugee languages of Canada with text and audio.